Skip to main content

 • graphics

-• “Graphically looks really great, with 3D models where appropriate and 2D images for background elements, combining into a retro-ish game that manages to look modern and very cool style-wise.”
+• “Graphically looks really great, 3D models where appropriate, 2D JPEGs for background stuff, combines super well into a retro-ish game that also manages to look modern IMO and very cool style-wise.”

 • “Really love that in a sea of retro boomer shooters, this one forgoes the overused 16-bit era and instead looks like it was released on the PS2; the visuals really remind me of the original Red Faction.”